Prospects for discovering strongly decaying doubly heavy $T_{bc}$ tetraquark states at LHCb

 At present, it remains unclear whether the $T_{bc}$ mass lies above or below the $\bar{B}D$ threshold.
 If the mass lies below threshold, the $T_{bc}$ would be stable against strong decays and could only be accessed via weak interactions~\cite{Chen:2013aba, Karliner:2017qjm, Carames:2018tpe, Radhakrishnan:2024ihu, Meinel:2022lzo, Wu:2024zbx}.
+Detailed studies of the weak decay modes of such a doubly heavy tetraquark, including both semileptonic and nonleptonic channels induced by $b$- or $c$-quark decays, have been performed using flavor SU(3) symmetry in ref.~\cite{Xing:2018bqt}.
+It is worth noting that weak decay channels may also provide promising discovery opportunities for $T_{bc}$ states at LHCb, and related experimental studies are ongoing.
 If the mass lies above threshold, the $T_{bc}$ is expected to appear as a relatively narrow resonance in the $\bar{B}D$ invariant-mass spectrum and can therefore be searched for directly~\cite{Ebert:2007rn, Eichten:2017ffp, Cheng:2020wxa, Song:2023izj}.
 In this study, we focus on the latter scenario, where the $T_{bc}$ lies above the threshold and can be identified through its narrow resonance in the $\bar{B}D$ invariant-mass spectrum.
 Studies of heavy-flavor hadron-associated production thus provide a powerful experimental avenue for the discovery of new hadronic states containing different heavy quarks.